emory-libraries/Pattern-Library/src/_patterns/60-templates/materials/material.md

 ## Getting Started

-Info pages are intended to provide users with some general information.
+Material pages are intended to provide users with some information about a specific library material.

 ###### EXPORT VIA GRUNT

 ```
-grunt export:templates-info
+grunt export:templates-materials
 ```

 ### Description

-The info template can be used to create an **info page**.
+The material template can be used to create an **material page**.

 ### Best Practices

 - Only ever include one main section within the template
-- Use the info template for pages with the **info page** page type
+- Use the material template for pages with the **material page** page type

 ## Schema